shreyaskar03/Microsoft-FRT/README.md

 Purpose and Impact:

 MENTALDOST aims to fill the gap in mental health support by offering an easily accessible, confidential, and empathetic environment for college students to address their mental health needs proactively.
-By integrating cutting-edge AI technologies, MENTALDOST ensures students receive timely and effective support, thereby fostering a supportive campus environment conducive to academic success and overall well-being.
+By integrating Azure Health Bot technology, MENTALDOST ensures students receive timely and effective support, thereby fostering a supportive campus environment conducive to academic success and overall well-being.

 Conclusion:

-MENTALDOST represents a crucial step forward in enhancing mental health support services for college students, leveraging AI to provide personalized, accessible, and stigma-free assistance.
+MENTALDOST represents a crucial step forward in enhancing mental health support services for college students, leveraging  Azure Health Bot AI to provide personalized, accessible, and stigma-free assistance.
 By empowering students to manage their mental health effectively, MENTALDOST contributes to creating healthier and more resilient campus communities.